 This .7 mile trail is relatively flat, and it takes you around the circumference of the mountain.
 I highly recommend it as the views on a clear day are spectacular.
-I set out along the trail counter clockwise.
+I set out along the trail counterclockwise.

-The trail has lots of benches for you to sit at as you go around, and you will want to take advantage of these as the views are excellent.
+The trail has lots of benches for you to sit at as you walk around, and you will want to take advantage of these as the views are excellent.
 Heading around the front, you will now be looking down on San Quentin and the Richmond–San Rafael Bridge.

 The path then splits off to an overlook that is about 400 feet in front of you.
-You can do it if you want, but the overlook you are heading towards on the main path is just as great.
+You can do it if you want, but the overlook you are heading towards on the main path is just as good.

-If you have binoculars or a zoom lens you can see the top of the Golden Gate Bridge from this vantage point, which is a lot of fun.
+If you have binoculars or a zoom lens, you can see the top of the Golden Gate Bridge from this vantage point, which is a lot of fun.

-While this trail is short, you will be gaining elevation so it isn’t as easy as you would expect.
+While this trail is short, you will be gaining elevation, so it isn’t as easy as you would expect.
 Also, the rocks are very uneven at the end, so it takes a little longer to maneuver them.

 This trail starts by heading up on a series of steps where you can see the end goal of the lookout in front of you.
-It then bends and goes around the mountain through a shaded section.
+It then bends and goes around the mountain through a shaded portion.

 Next, there are a few small switchbacks with uneven rocks that you need to maneuver past.
-From there you are at the base of the fire lookout.
+From there, you are at the base of the fire lookout.

 Heading up to the door, you can see a small plaque that tells when it was dedicated, as well as video cameras and barbed wire to try and keep you out.
-I walked around the lookout to see it from all angles, but it was basically the same view the entire time.
-After taking it all in I headed back down the hill to my car.
+I walked around the lookout to see it from all angles, but it was the same view the entire time.
+After taking it all in, I headed back down the hill to my car.